Integralist/Data-Structures/README.md

 the end of the list).
 But there is also a "doubly" Linked List which allows each node's pointer to point to the *previous* node (not just point to the following node).

-> Note: the following API is based on the "doubly" Linked List
+> Note: the following API is based on the "singly" Linked List

 There are also "circularly" Linked Lists which simply loop around and around the data structure (i.e. when it reaches the last node, the pointer will point to the starting node and vice-versa for the first node moving backwards).

+When inserting items, for performance, new items are inserted before the node at the head

 ### API